GYMN-L Digest - 20 Sep 1995 to 21 Sep 1995 - Special

 assuming she's injured.

-did an interview with Maria Petrova.
-The interview was done in
+interview with Maria Petrova.
+The interview was done

 English, Maria's English is pretty good.
 (I actually think it is